HTML Minifier

 Did You Know?

-HTML minification can reduce the size of a page by up to 10-20% on average.
+HTML minification can reduce the size of a typical webpage by 5% to 20% depending on the amount of comments and whitespace.

 Best Practice

-Q: Will minification remove my scripts and styles?
-A: Our tool focuses on the HTML structure.
-For best results, use our dedicated CSS and JavaScript minifiers for those specific code blocks.
+Q: Does this tool minify the CSS and JavaScript inside my HTML?
+A: This specific tool focuses on the HTML structure and whitespace.
+For best results, use our dedicated CSS and JS minifiers for internal or external scripts.